isomerpages/moe-stgabrielspri/_admin-matters/School Canteen Advertisement.md

 --------------
 <p align="justify">
 St. Gabriel’s Primary School would like to invite applicants to operate a Western Food Stall (Halal).
-Please forward the completed form to the school by the closing date, 30 June 2023 (Friday). </p>
+Please forward the completed form to the school by the closing date, 30 Jun 2023 (Friday). </p>

 Western Stall (Halal) <br>
 <p align="justify">